Emeriego/printf/README.md

 ## A custom _printf function implementation

-Writing our own `printf` function, this is a project done under (ALX Low Level Programming).
+Writing our own `printf` function, this is a project done under ## ALX Low Level Programming.

 ## Resource